a woman standing in from of a projector giving a presentation

 Course Summary

-You will have a five-week tourism work placement in your second year and the chance to carry out an individual tourism management project that you have designed yourself in third year.
-These opportunities will help you stand-out when you apply for the job that will kick-start your tourism career.
-We work closely with the Tourism Management Institute and our industry partners to make sure that the programme is always up to date and gives you the skills that you will need for future success.
+You will gain industry experience to help plan your future and have the chance to carry out an individual business or tourism management project that you have designed yourself in the third year.
+These opportunities will help you stand out when you apply for the job that will kick-start your career.

 The course is accredited by the Tourism Management Institute.
-We work closely with it and our industry partners to make sure that our modules are always up to date and give you the skills that you will need for future success.
+We work closely with it and our industry partners to make sure that our tourism modules are always up to date and give you the skills that you will need for future success.

-Why you'll Love it
+Why You'll Love It

-What you'll Study
+What You'll Study

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

-This course is delivered through a mix of in person lectures and workshops.
+This course is delivered through a mix of in-person lectures and workshops.

-These will include coursework in the form of reports, portfolios of work, presentations (such as pitches and debates, peer assessment, reflective reviews, evaluation reports.
-In some modules students will encounter class tests and practical assessments.
-We continuously review the assessment methods used in order that they adequately prepare students for graduate level employment.
+There will be a broad range of assessment methods used throughout the Business and International Tourism Management course, so that you are exposed to the different types of task you might encounter in the workplace.
+These will include coursework in the form of reports, portfolios of work, and presentations (such as pitches and debates, peer assessment, reflective reviews and evaluation reports).
+In some modules, you will encounter class tests and practical assessments.
+We continuously review the assessment methods used to ensure they adequately prepare you for graduate level employment.

-All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.
+All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world-ready Chester graduate.

-Entry requirements
+Entry Requirements

 112UCAS points